MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details of approach</b> </summary>1) estimate the impact of the lockdown and current population immunity 2) estimate the risk of infection and severe outcomes by age and gender</details>

-<details><summary> <b>Outputs</b> </summary>1) probability of hospitalization, ICU and death by age and sex 2) estimated distribution of delays from hospitalization to death by age 3) estimated distribution of delays from hospitalization to ICU 4) prediction of the dynamics of daily new infections, dialy ICU admissions and number of ICU beds, predicted proportion of the population infected by May 11th for each of the 13 regions in metropolitan France</details>
+<details><summary> <b>Outputs</b> </summary>probability of hospitalization, ICU and death by age and sex; estimated distribution of delays from hospitalization to death by age; estimated distribution of delays from hospitalization to ICU; prediction of the dynamics of daily new infections, dialy ICU admissions and number of ICU beds, predicted proportion of the population infected by May 11th for each of the 13 regions in metropolitan France</details>

 <details><summary> <b>How intervention strategies are modelled</b> </summary>changes in the contact matrix</details>